 The sessions are about having fun but they also teach young people to take pride in themselves and in their community.

 It was set up in Chesterfield in 2003 by Steve Osbaldeston MBE, a police officer, to encourage young people to keep fit and lead healthy lifestyles to help stop them getting involved in anti-social behaviour and crime.

 The scheme was so successful that OzBox sessions are now held across the county.

-OzBox is delivered by more than 300 trained volunteers including police officers, PCSOs, youth workers, students, firefighters and members of the public.
+OzBox is delivered by a number of trained volunteers including police officers, PCSOs, youth workers, students, firefighters and members of the public.